-To update S641 firmware in the field, use the Phantom Camera Firmware Loader and a new firmware file, \.phfw.
+To update firmware in the field, use the Phantom Camera Firmware Loader and a new firmware file, .phfw.

-To upgrade firmware, power on the camera and connect the 'Program' ethernet port of the S641 to the PC.
+To upgrade firmware, power on the camera and connect the 'Program' ethernet port to the PC.
 The PC NIC will need to be configured to be: